NVIDIA/NeMo-Guardrails/examples/scripts/prompts/generate_user_intent.md

-bot respond about capabilities bot say "As an AI assistant, I can help you with a wide range of tasks." and gesture "open both hands making an inviting move"
+bot respond about capabilities bot say "As an AI assistant, I can help you with a wide range of tasks." and bot gesture "open both hands making an inviting move"

 user said "Tell me a bit about the history of NVIDIA." user asked general question